I went to City of Portsmouth Boys School and Portsmouth 6th form College. I then went onto study at Kingston University in Surrey

 Favourite thing to do in science: Making bangs!
 Growing up as a child, I used to love fireworks.
 One time on the 5th November, my chemistry teacher made homemade fireworks in the classroom and from then I was hooked!

-I ensure that we have enough manufacturing knowledge about how medicines or synthesised and formulated
+My Work: I ensure that we have enough manufacturing knowledge about how medicines or synthesised and formulated

 In pharmaceutical manufacturing, product knowledge is not only important but expected.
 I work for Genzyme, A Sanofi company and work to supply patientst with rare diseases.
 The main product I work on is for Gaucher’s disease.
 This is a genetic condition with less than 10,000 confirmed patients worldwide.
 My role is to ensure that the knowledge we gain about the active pharmaceutical ingredient is built into how if is synthesised, formulated into a pharmaceutical dosage and packaged before being released to the patient.